knative/docs/serving/README.md

 [Resource Types Overview](https://github.com/knative/serving/blob/master/docs/spec/overview.md)
 in the Knative Serving repo.

+To serve workloads from a custom domain, see [Use a custom domain](DNS.md) for details on how to override the default `example.com` domain.

 ## Known Issues

 See the [Knative Serving Issues](https://github.com/knative/serving/issues) for a full list of